symfony/symfony-docs/cookbook/form/dynamic_form_modification.rst

 .. versionadded:: 2.2.6

+    The behavior of the ``POST_BIND`` changed slightly in 2.2.6, which the below example uses.

-The key is to add a ``POST_BIND`` listener to the field your new field is dependent on.
-If you add a POST_BIND listener to a form child, and add new children to the parent from there, the Form component will detect the new field automatically and maps it to the client data if it is available.
+The key is to add a ``POST_BIND`` listener to the field that your new field depends on.
+If you add a ``POST_BIND`` listener to a form child (e.g. ``sport`), and add new children to the parent form, the Form component will detect the new field automatically and map it to the submitted client data.

 The type would now look like::